RobertLeisner/Bodoconsult.Database/doc/Bodoconsult.Database.Ef/README.md

 In more complex scenarios in real world i.e. coming from existing databases it is sometimes much easier to create or adjust the migration files manually.

-To test migrations from VS use the EFCore tools from Package Manager Console window.
+To test migrations from VS use the EFCore tools from Package Manager Console window (PMC).
 Select the project with the migrations in.
 The connection string for the test is taken from appsettings.json.

 Run the following command to create an empty database with the last available database schema (meaning running all migrations)